 Early Origins of the Byfelde family

-The surname Byfelde was first found in Northamptonshire, where they held a family seat
+The surname Byfelde was first found in Northamptonshire, at Byfield, a parish, in the union of Daventry, hundred of Chipping-Warden.

 Early History of the Byfelde family